Great Turnout at 2013 YC Conference

 Andy and Jessica farm with Andy's parents, Peter and Sue Schmitt of Fort Atkinson, Iowa, milking 70 cows.
 Emily Parker milks 100 cows on her parents' farm (Pete and Linda Parker) in Janesville, Wis.

-YC'ers Matt and Kristi Strief of Farley, Iowa represented Swiss Valley Farms on the national YC Advisory Board at the 2012 NMPF Dairy Summit in Orlando, FL.
+YC'ers Brent & Julie Koopmann of Epworth, Iowa will represent Swiss Valley Farms on the national YC Advisory Board at the 2013 NMPF Dairy Summit in Phoenix, AZ.

 Who is a Swiss Valley Farms YC'er?Swiss Valley Farms members from 18 through 45 years old are Young Cooperators and are eligible to attend this two-day YC Spring Break.
 At this conference, equal time is devoted to educational seminars as well as fun and entertainment.
 Swiss Valley Farms brings in top notch speakers to address the YC'ers on a wide range of issues that affect their lives and their dairy operations.
 YC'ers from across the Swiss Valley Farms four-state area can relax and meet fellow co-op members, and discover common ground for interesting discussion.